by Jerry Gordon and Brig. General (US Army Retired) John Adams

 Jerry Gordon, a Senior Editor of The New English Review, invited retired US Army Brig.
 General John Adams to discuss Israel Defense Force military doctrine and strategic options in the conduct of the Jewish state’s civilizational war with Iran-backed Hamas terrorist group in Gaza.
 He addresses the conflict given his extensive background as a 30-year veteran of combat, staff and international military diplomatic assignments and post-service informal analysis and discussions with former Senior IDF commanders.

 Watch the YouTube interview with Brig.
-Gen. (US Army retired) John Adams here.
+Gen. (US Army retired) John Adams here with following transcript.

 Background of General John Adams